vnesek/nmote-smpp/README.md

 Nmote SMPP library
 ==================

 Java SMPP 5.0 client and server library.
-Supports 3.x protocol versions.
+Supports 5.0 and 3.x protocol versions.
 BSD style license.

 The Short Message Peer-to-Peer (SMPP) in the telecommunications industry is an open, industry standard protocol designed to provide a flexible data communication interface for the transfer of short message data between External Short Messaging Entities (ESME), Routing Entities (RE) and Message Centres.